sdiehl/wiwinwlh/tutorial.md

 worked example**, it is usually safe to assume that it is a RFC-style library and probably should be avoided.

-There are several authors who it usually safe to assume have uploaded a stable and usable library.
+There are several authors who it is usually safe to assume have uploaded a stable and usable library.
 These include, but are not limited to:

 * Bryan O'Sullivan